ahmedalam98/iti-assignments/README.md

 #### Lab 1

-- Add basic HTML tags & CSS basic styles for headers, paragraphs and Images
+- Add basic HTML tags & CSS basic styles for headers, paragraphs, and Images
 - Add an image map to redirect to social media platforms

 #### Lab 2

 - Add register & login forms UI only
-- Implement the layout using HTML table ( not allowed to use flex or grid )
+- Implement the layout using an HTML table ( not allowed to use flex or grid )
-- Use <strong>Formspree</strong> api to post register info
+- Use <strong>Formspree</strong> API to post register info

 ## C Programming Language